 As expected, it was awesome.

-The penguins of Simons Town can be found a short and scenic 45 km form Cape Town.
-This penguin assisted paradise was created after a pair of penguins arrived in 1982.
+The penguins of Simons Town can be found a short and scenic 45 km from Cape Town.
+This penguin-assisted paradise was created after a pair of penguins arrived in 1982.
 Today a colony of over 2000 “Jackass” penguins of Simons Town call the Boulder Beach area home and has become a major tourist destination where these guys can thrive.

-Along the walk way you will find several manmade nests for the penguins of Simons Town to have their fuzzy little babies in.
-A pretty cushy upbringing but one that has helped the penguins of Simons town colony grow.
+Along the walkway you will find several manmade nests for the penguins of Simons Town to have their fuzzy little babies in.
+A pretty cushy upbringing but one that has helped the penguins colony grow.
 We were lucky enough to see some of the spoiled grey and fluffy young while visiting as well as some in their rebelling teenage phase.

 Worth the Trip (or dip)

-A drive out to Boulder Beach to see the penguins of Simons Town is a must do while visiting Cape Town.
+A drive out to Boulder Beach to see the penguins of Simons Town is a must-do while visiting Cape Town.
 The admission is minimal (R60) and the experience is great.
-If watching the penguins of Simons Town from an elevated walkway isn’t close enough for you I have heard rumours that Foxy Beach around the corner is a great place to go for a swim alongside a penguin or two.
-I can’t confirm this but its true it is awesome – except for the sharks of course.
+If watching the penguins from an elevated walkway isn’t close enough for you I have heard rumours that Foxy Beach around the corner is a great place to go for a swim alongside a penguin or two.
+I can’t confirm this but it’s true it is awesome – except for the sharks of course.